 The next step is to ensure that any systems/applications you use for health data are secure.
 Security starts from the development phase and extends into the implementation phase.

-In 2020, the above healthcare practices will be critical in ensuring that patient data is kept secure from breaches.
+This year, the above healthcare practices will be critical in ensuring that patient data is kept secure from breaches.

 4. Within 6 months of 2019 alone, 4.1 billion records were breached